 - 1. Means of the differences between predicted and reported data for pig crop, inventory under 60 pounds and total market hog inventory for the time period 1980-1987 are not significantly different from zero.
-This suggests that the USDA, on average, does a good job of estimating the number of lightweight hogs in the U.S. However, these three classes also possess the most variation of all inventory classes. - 2.
-The mean value of differences in the 180 pounds and over classification is significantly different from zero.
+This suggests that the USDA, on average, does a good job of estimating the number of lightweight hogs in the U.S. However, these three classes also possess the most variation of all inventory classes. - The mean value of differences in the 180 pounds and over classification is significantly different from zero.
 The negative value of this mean implies that USDA reports are, on average, below the inventories predicted by our model.
 Since this class represents hogs that will be slaughtered in the short term, USDA inventory estimates may, again on average, positively influence cash markets.
 It should be noted, however, that the predicted inventories of hogs 180 pounds and over is directly related to the gilt retention data used.
 While the authors view this data as sound, they do come from a small sample of pork packers.

-3. USDA estimates of second quarter pig crop and third quarter (September 1) inventories of pigs between 120 and 179 pounds are consistently high.
-These results are consistent with one another.

-4. Prices at the time of report release or immediately preceding report release are significant predictors of differences between USDA estimates and predicted values for the pig crop.
+USDA estimates of second cuenter and the second sec - .
+USDA estimates of second quarter pig crop and third quarter (September 1) inventories of pigs between 120 and 179 pounds are consistently high.
+These results are consistent with one another. - Prices at the time of report release or immediately preceding report release are significant predictors of differences between USDA estimates and predicted values for the pig crop.
 This result suggests that high hog-corn price ratios (or low corn prices) may cause upward bias in the USDA estimates.
 The exact source of such bias could not be determined within the scope of this study.

-5. Prices for time periods which correspond to the breeding period for pigs weighing all the way from 60 pounds to market weight were significant predictors of differences for the three classes in which such pigs would be included.
+Prices for time periods which corrected to the the the study. - 5.
+Prices for time periods which correspond to the breeding period for pigs weighing all the way from 60 pounds to market weight were significant predictors of differences for the three classes in which such pigs would be included.
 The positive relationship between hog-corn price ratios and differences and the negative relationship between corn prices and differences reinforces the postulation of bias discussed in result number 4.